MainActivityKt/Simple-Search-Engine-Kotlin/README.md

 # Simple Search Engine (Kotlin)

-Simple Search Engine is one of the projects in Kotlin Developer track at Hyperskill.
+Simple Search Engine is one of the projects in Kotlin Developer track on Hyperskill.

 [Click here for more info](https://hyperskill.org/projects/89)